vivekvjnk/Bodhi/README.md

 ontology = {"entity_types":entity_types}
 ```
 **You must provide an ontology dictionary with allowed entity types.**
 4. Choose the source document from which knowledge graph to be extracted.
-Make sure the document is available under <storage_dir>/data directory
+Ensure the document is placed in <storage_dir>/data.
+For example, `tests/storage/data/AAAI2024.md`.
 ```python
 doc_path = "AAAI2024.md"
 ```